blueagler/QuillBot-Premium-Helper/README.md

 https://user-images.githubusercontent.com/61572188/152649148-cdf230e4-f5ce-4d23-a565-5ad61a12f21b.mov

-## All Premium Features like a real premium user!
+## Features

+- Paraphrase unlimited words
-- All Premium paraphrase modes
+- 7 Writing modes
-- Word Limit (Unlock 10000 Word)
-- Synonyms restriction unlock
+- 4 Synonyms options
+- 6000 Summarizer word limit
+- 15 Sentences processed at once
+- Unlimited Freeze Words and phrases
+- Compare Modes
-- Enlarge editor view
+- Enlarge Editor View

+> ### Plagiarism Checker isn't supported, you need to buy pages
 > ### This extension loads remote script from my server, it will automatically update.
-> ### If you see the toast,'Premium features are unavailable now, please contact me at Telegram to update new token', please notice me at telegram group.
+> ### If you see the toast,'Premium features are unavailable now', telling me at telegram group.
 > ### If you are from a country without an internet freedom, such as the People's Republic of China and North Korea, please use a proxy(VPN), otherwise you will not be able to log in.

 ## Installation tutorial: